bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 ## Installing Pi-hole

-It's a simple three-step process to get Pi-hole running on your home network:
+It's a simple process to get Pi-hole running on your Google Wifi network:

-1. Install a supported OS
+1. Setup the Raspberry Pi
-2. Install the Pi-hole software
+1. Assign the Pi a static IP address
-3. Configure Pi-hole as your DNS server
+1. Install the Pi-hole software

-I'll be using a Raspberry Pi for my Pi-hole server, and running it on a Google WiFi mesh network, which adds a few challenges to the setup.
+1. Configure Pi-hole as your DNS server

-### 1. Installing an Operating System
+### 1. Setup the Raspberry Pi

 Required equipment for my setup is as follows: